jadecobra/python_tdd_exercises/CLASSES.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-In object oriented programming there is a concept called [Inheritance]() and just like genetic inheritance in biology we can define `objects` that inherit from other `objects`.
+In object oriented programming there is a concept called [Inheritance](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)).
+With Inheritance we can define new `objects` that inherit from other existing `objects`.
+This makes creating things easier because we do not have to reinvent or rewrite things that already exist, we can inherit them instead.

+## How to define a Class with inheritance

-To do this we specify the parent in parentheses when we define the child, to establish the relationship
+To use inheritance we specify the "parent" in parentheses when we define the new object (the child) to establish the relationship

 ### <span style="color:red">**RED**</span>: make it fail

-add another test to `TestClasses` in `test_classes.py`
+we add another test to `TestClasses` in `test_classes.py`
 ```python
     def test_class_definition_with_object(self):
         self.assertIsInstance(classes.ClassWithObject(), object)
 ```
-the terminal updates to show an [AttributeError](./01_ATTRIBUTE_ERROR.md)
+and the terminal displays an [AttributeError](./ATTRIBUTE_ERROR.md)

 ### <span style="color:green">**GREEN**</span>: make it pass

-- add a class definition to `classes.py`
+- let us add a class definition to `classes.py`
     ```python